Key European and International Funding Deadlines

 You need at least two other partners from other eligible countries.
 Activities you can engage in include:

-- Development and practical implementation of educational material aimed at children and adults to help bring about attitudinal and behavioural changes.
-There is a budget of €3 million in total and projects are funded at 80% of costs with a project length of 18-30 months.
-The minimum amount of funding you can apply for is €75,000 meaning potentially, if not realistically, there could be up to 40 projects.
-The last deadline was 8 April 2016.
+- development and practical implementation of educational material aimed at children and adults to help bring about attitudinal and behavioural changes.
+There is a budget of €3 million in total and projects are funded at 80% of costs with a project length of 18 to 30 months.
+The minimum amount of funding you can apply for is €75,000 meaning potentially, if not realistically, there could be up to 40 projects

 Employment and Social Innovation (EaSI)